indiqusdocs/apiculus/docs/Subscribers/Networking/FirewallandSecurity/AccessingtheVFIControlPanel.md

 1. On the VFI/machine's console, you'll be shown an on-screen menu - `use option 2` to enter the `Set Interface(s) IP Address` menu.
 2. Select the option corresponding to the WAN interface; where prompted, **do not** use DHCP and, instead, use the Virtual Firewall's Public/WAN IPv4 address to designate as the WAN IP.
-3. Specify gateway and subnet details as mentioned in this email and on Apiculus CloudConsole.
+3. Specify gateway and subnet details as mentioned in this email and on Apiculus Cloud Console.
 4. Where prompted, **do not** use `https` for the `webconfigurator` module.
 Once done, you should be able to use the `Public/WAN IPv4` Address to access the Virtual Firewall Management UI.
 The default login details are:
 ```
 Username: **admin**